AI travel planner test in Dubrovnik Old Town, using a steep stone alley as part of a real trip review.

 This isn’t a UI review — it’s an AI travel planner field test on a real trip.

-AI travel planner tested on real Dubrovnik trip
+AI travel planner test on a real Dubrovnik road trip.

 I took a different approach.
 I gave three tools — ChatGPT, Layla AI, and Wanderlog — the exact same prompt, then drove the route myself.
 Rockfall debris near a tunnel, gravel roads, a ferry, a quiet border, and rain so heavy we didn’t reach a single restaurant the AI tools recommended.